loveencounterflow/coffee-script/README.md

 `src/coffee-script.coffee` so that it registers all of CoffeeScript's extensions (`.coffee`, `.litcoffee`, `.coffee.md`) *and* its own extensions (`.coffy`, `.litcoffy`, `.coffy.md`).
 The recommendation is that you use one of the `*.coffy` extensions whenever you want to use `yield`, and `*.coffee` otherwise.

-## Syntax

-ES6 specifies that functions that use `yield` must be defined using `function*` instead of plain `function`.
-CoffeeScript's equivalent for the JS keyword `function` is the arrow notation, so we attach the asterisk to the arrows to get `->*` for ordinary and `=>*` for bound generator functions:

-    walk_fibonacci = ->*
-      # ... some code ...
-      yield x

-    walk_fibonacci = =>*
-      # ... some code ...
-      yield x

-Should you forget the asterisk after the arrow, you will get a rather unhelpful error from NodeJS stating that it 'doesn't know about yield', which of course is bollocks (provided that you do have a bleeding edge version of NodeJS); just remember that when 'yield' occurs in an error message, the asterisk is the first thing to check.

 ## Asynchronicity & How to Cope With It: the Alternatives